-The second author was partially supported by the National Science Foundation grant DMS-2001349.
+The second author was partially supported by National Science Foundation grants DMS-2001349 and DMS-2401098 and a travel grant from the Simons Foundation.
 The third author was partially supported by the EIPHI Graduate School (ANR-17-EURE-0002).
 The fourth author was partially supported by Simons Collaboration grant #524863.
 He also thanks FEMTO-ST for its hospitality and wonderful research environment during his visit there in the spring of 2022.
 The first, third and fourth authors were supported by ICERM for a Research in Pairs visit in January, 2022 and by the Western Academy for Advanced Research (WAFAR) for a visit during the summer of 2023.

-condition.
-We therefore study $G_K^{\text{ta}} = \text{Gal}(K^{\text{ta}}/K)$ , the Galois group of the maximal tamely ramified extension of K and its maximal pro-p quotient.
+the tamely ramified condition.
+We therefore study $G_K^{\text{ta}} = \text{Gal}(K^{\text{ta}}/K)$, the Galois group of the maximal tamely ramified extension of K and its maximal pro-p quotient.
 This latter quotient has an infinite number of generators and is ramified at all primes v whose norm is 1 mod p.
 Our line of inquiry is in the spirit of [13] and [20] where p-adic Galois representations satisfying infinitely many local conditions, including being unramified at p, were constructed.